 What is Non-Probability Sampling?

-Non-probability sampling is a sampling technique where the odds of any member being selected for a sample cannot be calculated.
-It’s the opposite of probability sampling, where you can calculate the odds.
+Non-probability sampling is a sampling technique where the probability of any member being selected for a sample cannot be calculated.
+It’s the opposite of probability sampling, where you can calculate the probability.
 In addition, probability sampling involves random selection, while non-probability sampling does not—it relies on the subjective judgement of the researcher.

-The odds do not have to be equal for a method to be considered probability sampling.
+The probabilities do not have to be equal for a method to be considered probability sampling.
 For example, one person could have a 10% chance of being selected and another person could have a 50% chance of being selected.
-It’s non-probability sampling when you can’t calculate the odds at all.
+It’s non-probability sampling when you can’t calculate the probabilities at all.

 Advantages and disadvantages